AdaGold/standalone-exercises/git-merge-conflict.md

 Once your recipe file has been completed everyone should review it for completeness.
 Make sure that none of the lines from your scrap are missing from the final result.

 If everyone agrees that the recipe looks correct one person should submit a PR to the original carnival-recipes repo.

-### Advice
-There are a few things to look out for when working through this activity:

-- The end result should be a real, usable recipe.
-The original recipe files were all complete works from various recipe websites online.
-- If you find that the result of one of your merges is missing critical ingredients or any steps, you should go back and double check that you didn't lose any lines while resolving a merge conflict.
-- Your recipe scraps may have duplicate lines.
-We've added these in to more accurately portray the full range of potential merge conflicts -- you should get rid of any duplicates while merging.
-- There's no "right" way to do this activity, all of the merge strategies are valid ways to build the recipe file.
-- Have fun!